 Here are some examples of companies that have benefited from developing medical device apps and apps that connect with existing hardware devices:

 - Control interfaces: OvuSense streamlines the user experience taking advantage of high res screens with more real estate to graphically monitor temperatures and get fertility predictions compared the original black and white LCD screen on the original hardware product http://www.ovusense.com/uk/

-- Portability and access: Rosemont Pharma changed a very large ring bound folder which references their entire product range and has consolidated all the information into an online database which is updated to an app every time the app is opened and fits in the pocket. https://www.rosemontpharma.com/prg/
+- Portability and access: Rosemont Pharma changed a very large ring bound folder which references their entire product range and has consolidated all the information into an online database which is updated to an app every time the app is opened and fits in the pocket.
+The app also included a dosage calculator (CE Marked) to make it easy for HCPs to calculate the dosage requirements based on key factors: https://www.rosemontpharma.com/prg/

 - On Demand: Dr Now / Push Doctor, these types of on demand apps are the future of medical services.
 Real time access to medical professionals when required with minimum disruption to your own schedule. http://www.drnow.com/ http://www.pushdoctor.co.uk/

 - Data sharing and analysis: Diabetes apps like enable patients to accurately monitor their blood sugar levels and at the same time automatically share this data with healthcare professionals who can monitor their patients remotely and intervene if necessary. http://www.mystarsanofi.com/web/products/glucometers/ibgstar